This post may contain affiliate links. Please read my disclosure policy.

 - Oh, and I use 4” ramekins like these.
 The full recipe makes 6 large ramekins – these are big servings!
 You can adjust to how many you need or try a smaller size and keep an eye on the baking time.

-I hope you give this a try and I hope you love them as much as I do!
+I hope you give this a try and I hope you love these mini breakfast casseroles as much as I do!

 And I’d love to hear if you do make them – tag me on Instagram or leave me a comment below and let me know what variations you tried.